Can Gout Actually Cause You A Heart Attack Or Stroke?

 His 2006 study can be found in the August 2006 issue of Arthritis and Rheumatism where Krishnan and his colleagues collected 6.5 years worth of data from 13,000 men nationwide in the US.
 His findings concluded a 26% increased probability of heart attack though.

-What gout does, it contributes to unhealthy cholesterol and lipid levels and although they are essential for the normal functioning of cells, when certain amount of lipids are enlarged or deposited in blood vessel walls and this clogging leads to a heart attack or stroke.
+What gout does, it may contribute to unhealthy cholesterol and lipid levels and although they are essential for the normal functioning of cells, when certain amount of lipids are enlarged or deposited in blood vessel walls and this clogging leads to a heart attack or stroke.

 Enter Professor Austin Stack and his findings on gout and death